pkgcore/pychroot/README.rst

 pychroot
 ========

-pychroot is a python library a cli tool that simplify chroot handling.
+pychroot is a python library and cli tool that simplify chroot handling.
-Specifically, the library provides a **Chroot** context manager that allows for more pythonic methods for running code in or controlling access to chroots while the **pychroot** utility works much like an extended chroot(1) on the command line.
+Specifically, the library provides a **Chroot** context manager that enables more pythonic methods for running code in chroots while the **pychroot** utility works much like an extended chroot command in the terminal.

 Usage
 =====